 Steering committee

-Andrea Kay, Department of Archaeology, Max Planck Institute for the Science of Human History
+Andrea Kay, Department of Archaeology, Max Planck Institute of Geoanthropology

 Torben Rick, Department of Anthropology, Smithsonian National Museum of Natural History